How do you define “healthy recipes?”

 I tried one of your recipes and it did not work for me.
 Why?

 I wish I knew.
 As much as my recipes are exact, there are so many variables that can influence the result.
 The exact ingredients used (freshness of eggs or baking powder, type of salt – a Facebook fan recently complained that a recipe came out too salty.
 Turns out, she used fine sea salt instead of coarse kosher salt); the pan (nonstick, aluminum, cast iron, dark, light, heavy, lightweight); the oven – you wouldn’t believe how different ovens vary in temperature; even the humidity – all of these can make a difference.
+Even when I make one of my own recipes under slightly different conditions, I sometimes need to make minor adjustments.

 My advice?
 Try to view the recipes in this blog – any recipe in fact – as general guidelines, but always use your own judgement and try to adjust along the way according to the flavors and textures you’re getting in your own kitchen, with your own ingredients and tools.
 Kind of like following a GPS in your car but still looking around and making sure the virtual directions make sense in reality.